-Owned: publishing across your company’s website, blog and social media accounts
+- Owned: your company’s website, blog and social media accounts

-Today, the lines between these four types of media have become blurred, as one piece of content could be published by a trade journal, advertised on Facebook, shared by users and then cross-promoted on your blog.
+But today the lines between paid, owned and earned media have all but disappeared.
+One piece of content could be published by a trade journal, advertised on Facebook to drive traffic and then cross-promoted on your blog.

 The Increasing Importance of Earned Media

-Of the four buckets, “earned media” is the current Holy Grail.
-Earned media can be most easily described as the free impressions that result from paid and owned media — you buy a Super Bowl ad (paid) or you run a promotion on your brand’s Facebook Page (owned), and then your followers and people in the media talk about it (earned) and you begin to receive comments and shares on your social pages about that topic (more shared).
-Earned media is some of the most valuable – and hardest to get – exposure because of its credibility/authenticity and potential reach.
+Of the three buckets, the current Holy Grail is earned media.
+Earned media can be most easily described as the free impressions that result from paid and owned media — you buy a Super Bowl ad (paid) or you run a promotion on your brand’s Facebook Page (owned), and then your followers and people in the media talk about it (earned) and the Twitterverse erupts into conversation about that topic.
+Earned media is some of the most valuable – and hardest to get – exposure due to its credibility and potential reach.

 Earned media often requires a paid spark; a kick-start from paid media could be the difference between a conversation and complete silence.

-You don’t really begin to understand the accelerative impact that PESO (paid, earned, shared and owned) is having unless you look at the numbers and analyze the data to see where traffic is coming from and what is spurring engagement.
+You don’t really begin to understand the impact that [paid, owned and earned] are having on each other unless you look at the numbers and analyze the data to see where traffic is coming from and what is spurring engagement.

-The raw numbers, such as 546 “likes” and 293 comments in a week on a Facebook page don’t provide much insight.
-But if you notice that a specific topic got a lot of shares and sparked conversation between your followers, you can look at that insight as what your audience wants to be learning and talking about and build content around that topic for future marketing efforts.
+The raw numbers, such as 546 “likes” and 293 comments in a week on a Facebook Page don’t provide much insight.
+But if you notice that a specific topic got a lot of shares and sparked conversation between your followers, you can look at that insight as what your audience wants to be learning and talking about, and build content around that for future marketing efforts.